Harrison House Museum

 Post Surgery Update

 I’m recovering pretty well from the hernia surgery.
 In my follow-up appointment with the surgeon on 5 November, he said I was healing well.
 He mentioned that there was more swelling in the area than he had expected but that was good because it meant that my body figured out it couldn’t reject the mesh so it was forming scar tissue around it.
 He increased my lifting restriction to 25 pounds and that ended yesterday.
-He also said I could continue with my yoga practice following the cautions I’d been following.
+He also said I could continue with my yoga practice following the precautions I’d been following.

 Even with the medical restrictions lifted I don’t feel that I’m even 90 percent yet.
 The swelling has gone down but I can still feel some hardness beneath the incision site.
 I was feeling some pain just above the site last week.
 I don’t know if it was related to the hernia but it affected my mobility a bit.